vsavkin/hammock/README.md

     new Post(resp.content["id"], resp.content["title"]);
 ```

-And since it is so common, you can use query deserializes as command deserializers.
+And since it is so common, you can use query deserializers for this purpose.

 ```dart
 config.set({